Parallelisation of partial differential equations via representation theory

-\Figurew[cubepermspy]{0.8\hsize} A spy plot of the Schr\"odinger operator $\Delta u + ((x-y)^2 + (y-z)^2 + (x-z)^2) u$ in the cube discretised via weak formulation using the monomial basis splitting according to negation symmetry (left) and a symmetry-adapted basis with respect to permutation and negation, i.e., $S_3 \times \bbZ_2$ (right).
-We now see quadruple the number of decoupled matrices (from 2 to 8) which will lead to a very significant increase in performance in simulations.
+\Figurew[cubepermspy]{\hsize} A spy plot of the Schr\"odinger operator $\Delta u + ((x-y)^2 + (y-z)^2 + (x-z)^2) u$ in the cube discretised via weak formulation \addition{with polynomials up to degree $9$} using the monomial basis splitting according to negation symmetry (left) and a symmetry-adapted basis with respect to permutation and negation, i.e., $S_3 \times \addition{\rmC}_2$ (right).
+We now see quadruple the number of decoupled matrices (from 2 to 8) which will lead to an increase in performance in simulations. \addition{The worst case dimension of the blocks are now roughly a third the size leading to potentially as much as a 28$\times$ speedup. }